 4. The Sperrin Mountains, sprawled across Counties Tyrone and Derry, is designated an Area of Outstanding Natural Beauty by the Northern Ireland Environment Agency.
 Recently, National Geographic included the location in its Top 101 Most Scenic Drives.

 As one of the largest, yet least explored mountain ranges in Northern Ireland, the Sperrin Mountains provide a picturesque backdrop to many indoor and outdoor activities.

-It is a popular destination for hand-gliding, fishing and motorsport.
+It is a popular destination for hang-gliding, fishing, and motorsport.

 6. The Ring of Kerry, or Iveragh Peninsula, is a tourist trail that has attracted visitors for hundreds of years.
 It is renowned for its serene beauty and stunning views.
 Notable attractions include the Gap of Dunloe, a narrow mountain pass between Macgillycuddy’s Reeks and Purple Mountain.

 7. The Wicklow Mountains cross over Cos.
-Carlow, Wexford and Dublin.
+Carlow, Wexford, and Dublin.
 Composed primarily of granite, they form the largest continuous upland are in Ireland.
-The Wicklow Mountains are designated as a Special Area of Conservation and as a Special Protection Area under European Union law.
+The Wicklow Mountains are designated as a Special Area of Conservation and as a Special Protection Area under a European Union law.